microsoft/reverse-proxy/docs/docfx/articles/dests-health-checks.md

 `ConsecutiveFailuresHealthPolicy.Threshold` - number of consecutively failed active health probing requests required to mark a destination as unhealthy.
 Default `2`.

 ### Design
-The main service in this process is [IActiveHealthMonitor](xref:Microsoft.ReverseProxy.Service.HealthChecks.IActiveHealthMonitor) that periodically creates probing requests via [IProbingRequestFactory](xref:Microsoft.ReverseProxy.Service.HealthChecks.IProbingRequestFactory), sends them to all [Destinations](xref:Microsoft.ReverseProxy.Abstractions.Destination) of each [Cluster](xref:Microsoft.ReverseProxy.Abstractions.Cluster) with enabled active health checks and then passes all the responses down to a [IActiveHealthCheckPolicy](xref:Microsoft.ReverseProxy.Service.HealthChecks.IActiveHealthCheckPolicy) specified for a cluster.
-IActiveHealthMonitor doesn't make the actual decision on whether a destination is healthy or not, but delegates this duty to an IActiveHealthCheckPolicy specified for a cluster.
+The main service in this process is [IActiveHealthCheckMonitor](xref:Microsoft.ReverseProxy.Service.HealthChecks.IActiveHealthCheckMonitor) that periodically creates probing requests via [IProbingRequestFactory](xref:Microsoft.ReverseProxy.Service.HealthChecks.IProbingRequestFactory), sends them to all [Destinations](xref:Microsoft.ReverseProxy.Abstractions.Destination) of each [Cluster](xref:Microsoft.ReverseProxy.Abstractions.Cluster) with enabled active health checks and then passes all the responses down to a [IActiveHealthCheckPolicy](xref:Microsoft.ReverseProxy.Service.HealthChecks.IActiveHealthCheckPolicy) specified for a cluster.
+IActiveHealthCheckMonitor doesn't make the actual decision on whether a destination is healthy or not, but delegates this duty to an IActiveHealthCheckPolicy specified for a cluster.
 A policy is called to evaluate the new health states once all probing of all cluster's destination completed.
 It takes in a [ClusterInfo](xref:Microsoft.ReverseProxy.RuntimeModel.ClusterInfo) representing the cluster's dynamic state and a set of [DestinationProbingResult](xref:Microsoft.ReverseProxy.Service.HealthChecks.DestinationProbingResult) storing cluster's destinations' probing results.
 Having evaluated a new health state for each destination, the policy actually updates [DestinationHealthState.Active](xref:Microsoft.ReverseProxy.RuntimeModel.DestinationHealthState.Active) value.

 ```
 -{For each cluster's destination}-
-IActiveHealthMonitor <--(Create probing request)--> IProbingRequestFactory
+IActiveHealthCheckMonitor <--(Create probing request)--> IProbingRequestFactory
         |
         V
  HttpMessageInvoker <--(Send probe and receive response)--> Destination